IN THIS SECTION

 Students should note that in many cases credit may only be used for one course in a department if there is significant overlap with another course (e.g. C101 or C105).

-The B.A. in Geological Sciences is designed as a general baccalaureate degree with a science focus.
+The B.A. in Earth and Atmospheric Sciences is designed as a general baccalaureate degree with a science focus.
 It gives maximum flexibility for students to concentrate on their interests within the major (for example: environmental geology, water quality, economic minerals, materials, petroleum, natural hazards) and seek outside concentrations.
 It also allows students to pursue double or triple majors.
-The Geology BA degree requires 25 credit hours in Geological Science and 6 N&M credit hours selected from any field, including Anthropology, Astronomy, Biology, Chemistry, Geography, Mathematics, and Physics in any combination and at any level.
-This easily allows a Geology BA major to apply these 6 credit hours to any elected minor in any of these other fields and to add a major or minor in Geological Sciences to other concentrations.
+The EAS BA degree requires 25 credit hours in Earth and atmospheric science and 6 N&M credit hours selected from any field, including Anthropology, Astronomy, Biology, Chemistry, Geography, Mathematics, and Physics in any combination and at any level.
+This easily allows an EAS BA major to apply these 6 credit hours to any elected minor in any of these other fields and to add a major or minor in Earth Sciences to other concentrations.
 It is also ideal for Pre-Law and Pre-Med students.

 For forms and additional information about undergraduate study in the Department of Earth and Atmospheric Sciences at Indiana University, please contact: